Content updated June 11, 2018

-When we first began talking with employers about Affordable Care Act compliance, the discussion always centered on ACA penalty risk management.
+When we first began talking with employers about Affordable Care Act compliance, the discussion always centered on ACA penalty risk management and who needs to care.

 That was early 2012.
 In every case then, the employer introduced the topic.